eProsima/Fast-DDS-docs/docs/fastrtpsgen/pubsub_app/includes/intro.rst

 for the installation of required packages, and in :ref:`installation_binaries` or :ref:`installation-from-sources` for the installation of *eprosima Fast RTPS* and all its dependencies.
-If you have followed the steps, you should have Fast-RTPS, Fast-CDR, and Fast-RTPS-Gen installed.
+If you have followed the steps, you should have Fast DDS, Fast CDR, and Fast-RTPS-Gen installed.

 To build a minimal application, you must first define the Topic.
 To do this, the data type of the Topic is defined by means of an IDL file.